o-net-sna/notes-service/README.md

 A containerized Notes REST API project developed for the **System and Network Administration** course.
 The project demonstrates deployment and administration concepts including container orchestration, reverse proxying, monitoring, health checks and service integration.

+## Project Goal
+The purpose of this project is not only backend development but also demonstrating practical System Administration concepts:

+- service orchestration
+- reverse proxy configuration
+- monitoring
+- health checking
+- container networking
+- infrastructure deployment

 Technologies used:

 - Go